 With support from the Nordic Council of Ministers, Nordic Ecolabelling has had a report carried out by 2.-0 LCA Consultants - "Assessment of the feasibility and potential impact of adding additional ecolabel criteria for global warming impacts of buildings and building materials".
 This report recommends that the Nordic Ecolabel contributes to the development of calculation methods for greenhouse gas emissions with quality requirements.
 The report points out that current life cycle-based CO2 calculations for buildings do not provide results that are sufficiently consistent and comparable.
-The consultant report also recommends that CO2 calculations should be performed at a comprehensive building level and in several stages of the project.
+The consultant report also recommends that CO_2 calculations should be performed at a comprehensive building level and in several stages of the project.
 The Nordic Ecolabel gives points if calculations have been performed for at least 2 different phases in the project.
 The greenhouse gas calculation must as a minimum be based on EN15978 and performed with either a national standard, an authority-designated method or according to Level (s) before the quality measures are added.

 There are several ways to improve the quality of greenhouse gas calculations.
 The quality measures relevant for this criterion are determined by what is possible to influence with a type 1 ecolabel.
 Here points are awarded to construction projects where special consideration is given to the completeness of the calculation, third-party specialist control, data quality (use of product specific EPDs) and two stage calculations.
-The required completeness calculation by mass balance gives a better quality than the economic completeness calculations normally performed in the construction sector.
 Overall, the aim is improving the quality of the calculations in order to have more robust results to guide the applicant in lowering the climate impact of the building.